Restlessking/Event-Listener/README.md

-This page div and circle both background color changes using DOM
+The background color for a div and circle on this page can be changed through DOM and Javascript functions with Event listeners.